Hamersley, Western Australia: Early history

 Before European settlement, Hamersley was part of a larger area of land that was occupied by the Mooro people, an Indigenous Australian people who traversed the lakes and wetlands running parallel to the coast between what is now Perth and Yanchep.

 Soon after the establishment of the Swan River Colony, colonial authorities divided up the land into grants which were given to settlers who had brought capital into the new settlement.
 Southern Hamersley became part of Location K, a 2585 ha strip of land extending 19 km west from Caversham on the Swan River to Big Carine Swamp, which was granted to Robert Ansell Partridge in September 1829.
 The western part of this, first surveyed by P.L.S.
 Chauncy in 1843, remained fairly inaccessible, and the only development in the area was the construction of the Daviot Park cottage on Old Balcatta Road 500 m southwest of Hamersley.
 By the late 1930s, portions in the far west and south-east of the suburb had been cleared for small-scale agriculture such as market gardening, and in 1939 the Department of the Interior constructed a 180 m tower and other facilities for ABC AM and shortwave radio broadcasts on Wanneroo Road.

-Northern Hamersley, meanwhile, became part of Swan Location 1315, which extended north to Lake Goollelal and west to the coast and was granted in the 1890s to the Midland Railway Company after being surveyed by Crossland & Co. in 1892, and by N. Lymburner in 1894.
+Northern Hamersley, meanwhile, became part of Swan Location 1315, which extended north to[Lake Goollelal and west to the coast and was granted in the 1890s to the Midland Railway of Western Australia after being surveyed by Crossland & Co. in 1892, and by N. Lymburner in 1894.
 It appears that no development occurred in northern Hamersley, other than the construction of Beach and Carine Roads in 1900, and the State Housing Commission resumed the land in November 1950.
 In 1962, a lucerne grower with a property on Duffy Road, Carine applied to use the northern half of the suburb as a sheep run.
 The Shire President, Herbert R. Robinson, refused to grant permission, saying that "land might soon be needed for housing".
 The West Australian reported in 1967 that the area was still "virtually untouched bushland".